infracloudio/career-ladders/content/docs/introduction.md

 next: engineering
 ---

-Career Ladder is a progression framework within [InfraCloud](https://www.infracloud.io/).
+Career ladder is a progression framework within [InfraCloud](https://www.infracloud.io/).
 It highlights different levels within InfraCloud and the key competencies required at each of the levels.
 The document aims to provide a framework for [Infranaut’s](# "We call InfraCloud employees Infranauts") growth and developmental roadmap.

 ### Key objectives
 * Describe competencies across different levels in the organization.